Schimidt99/Bayesian-probabilistic-model/README.md

 # Probabilistic-linear-model
-Bayesian probabilistic modeling applied to environmental data of a river
+Bayesian probabilistic modeling applied to environmental data of a river, using PyMC3